alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Here's a C program that has a function called `get_data()`.
 It creates a struct and puts data into it.
 It then returns a pointer to the struct Data.
-Whoever will call this function, it will have access to the struct data produced by that funtion.
+Whoever will call this function will have access to the struct data produced by that function.

 Ignore the other functions for now.
 They will be used in the next examples.